mahopon/marvelexplorers/README.md

 ## Setup

-1. This repository contains both frontend and backend code, which is meant to be hosted individually on Docker containers.
+1. This repository contains both frontend and backend code, which is meant to be hosted individually on containers.
 2. NGINX is then used to route to the front and backend.

 ## Components